Support the North Carolina Wildlife Federation

 The North Carolina Wildlife Federation established the Charlie Shaw Society in tribute to Charlie Shaw’s dedication to wildlife conservation and his never ending contributions to North Carolina’s environment.

 The Charlie Shaw Society continues his legacy in raising funds for what Charlie always believed in: conservation of our unique natural resources.
 Society members are our most dedicated supporters – generous members who have made a commitment to the work and programs of NCWF through an annual contributing of $1,000 or more.
-Gifts can be made in one lump sum or in any number of smaller contributions within a calendar year, and can be directed to any NCWF program that is of interest to the donor.
+Gifts can be made in one lump sum or in any number of smaller contributions within a calendar year, and can be directed to any NCWF program that is of interest to the donor upon request.

 About Charlie Shaw